-Making an order with us and need delivery?
-There are a few things to consider before we can arrange a successful delivery for you:
+If you’re placing an order with us and require delivery, there are a few things to consider before we can arrange a successful delivery for you.

 It may seem obvious, but have you checked that there is enough room to site your container where you want it?
 You’ll need to make a provision not only for the container size, but for an additional 5ft of clearance to allow the doors to be opened.